HabibiYou/bidding-auction-servers/tools/debug/PA-Test/README.md

         This script builds and runs the necessary Docker containers for the B&A server and its dependencies.
+        - *This will ask for sudo access in order to check if the docker daemon is running.*

 2. **Run the Bazel Test:**